Bolaji Sakin

 Bolaji Simeon Sakin (born February 24, 1993) is a Nigerian football player currently with Guinean side Horoya AC.

 Career

 Youth

-Sakin was born in Abidjan, Côte d'Ivoire.
+Sakin was born in Abidjan, Ivory Coast.
 At an early age, he arrived in Nigeria where he joined youth club Ijayapi Rock FC in Abuja.

 Kwara United FC

 Sakin began his professional career with Kwara United F.C. during the 2011/2012 season.

 Wikki Tourists

-Simeon than joined Wikki Tourists during the 2012/2013 season and joined Dolphins F.C. after a season.
+Simeon then joined Wikki Tourists during the 2012/2013 season and joined Dolphins F.C. after a season.

 Abia Warriors FC

 Simeon joined Abia Warriors FC in January 2015 where he was instrumental at the club and attracted interest from rivals Rivers United FC.

 Rivers United FC

 On 1 January 2017, Sakin signed for Nigeria Professional Football League side Rivers United FC for an undisclosed fee, agreeing a two-year contract with the club.

 While at Rivers United he appeared in the 2017 CAF Confederations Cup, scoring goals against Uganda's KCCA and Morocco's FUS Rabat in otherwise losing efforts.